 What is Pet Insurance?

 Pet insurance has been around since the early 1980s, with Lassie receiving the first policy through Nationwide.
 Today, there are almost 20 companies providing pet insurance in the US and this number will most likely grow as more and more pet parents continue to seek major medical protection for their furry family members.
 The top four pet insurance providers (measured by market share) are: Nationwide (formerly VPI), Trupanion, Petplan, and ASPCA Pet Health Insurance.
-Of all the insurance providers, we recommend Nationwide (Whole Pet with Wellness), Trupanion, and Embrace.
 Read Top 3 Pet Insurance Providers to learn more about each one.

 Unlike human health insurance, every veterinarian accepts pet insurance, no matter the provider.
 Typically, pet parents will pay for the veterinary services out-of-pocket at 100% and then fill out a claim form, have it signed by their veterinarian, and submit copies of invoices and payments, along with the pet’s medical record to their insurance provider.
 Provided the claim is covered by the policy and exceeds any applicable deductible, the claim should be accepted.
 Usually, pet parents are reimbursed, minus any applicable co-pay (10-30%) and deductible, within 15-30 days of a claim being submitted.
 Currently, Trupanion and Embrace are the only two pet insurance providers that offers pet parents the ability to only pay the deductible (if applicable) and co-pay at time services are rendered, all other expenses are paid directly to the hospital by the insurance provider.
 Not every hospital offers this option as the hospital has to sign up for it.
 We currently work with Trupanion in this manner.

 No matter which provider you select, know that having pet insurance for your furry friend is invaluable.
 In our experience, having pet insurance often means not having to make a difficult decision between what is medically best for your pet and your finances.
-Please do not hesitate to contact us and our staff will be more than happy to review pet policies with you and help you find the right one for you and your pet!
+We encourage you to visit each provider’s website to learn more about their coverage and contact them directly with any questions.